 Image

-The reason for his disqualification remains unclear, prompting 2nd Life Media to file an Inspection of Public Records Act (IPRA) request with the Otero County Clerk’s Office seeking clarification.
+The reason for his disqualification is now cleared, prompted by 2nd Life Media filing an Inspection of Public Records Act (IPRA) request with the Otero County Clerk’s Office seeking clarification.
+The disqualification was perfectly legal per the Clerks clarification.

 According to preliminary information received by 2nd Life Media, Smith’s candidacy was initially considered for one district then upon advice from the county related to his address he committed to running in another district.
 His candidacy paperwork was accepted by the clerk’s office.
 However, the registration was later rejected—allegedly at the direction of the county assessor’s office—due to questions surrounding his residential address.

-Sources suggest Smith has long resided within Alamogordo city limits, owns property, and pays local taxes.
+Sources suggested Smith has long resided within Alamogordo city limits, owns property, and pays local taxes.
 Yet, he now finds himself barred from registering in any city commission district as a candidate.
 “This feels like a bureaucratic Catch-22,” said one concerned resident.
 “How can someone live in Alamogordo and not be eligible to run for office in any district?
 How can officials not know what district his address falls into?"
+This was false.

 The situation has sparked broader questions about how residency is determined for municipal candidates in Alamogordo, New Mexico.
-Under state law (NMSA § 1-1-7), residency is defined by a person’s fixed habitation and intent to return when absent
+Under state law (NMSA § 1-1-7), residency is defined by a person’s fixed habitation and intent to return verses the resolution date calling for an election.

-However, recent cases across the state suggest inconsistencies in how these rules are applied.
+However, recent cases across the state suggest inconsistencies in how these rules are applied in other counties.
+Otero County is in full compliance of the law.

 In 2024, Attorney General candidate Jeremy Gay faced legal challenges over whether he had lived in New Mexico long enough to qualify.
 That same year, Senate candidate Cindy Nava remained on the ballot despite listing the wrong county of residence on her nominating petitions—an error deemed “clerical” by the courts.
 Meanwhile, Robert F. Kennedy Jr. was controversially placed on New Mexico’s general election ballot despite residency violations flagged in another state.